vtsah/p2p-messenger/README.md

 * Improve choking so that it's done on a tit-for-tat basis which would more efficiently distribute sent files across the chat.
 * Cut out the server and set up chat entry so that log-in occurs by contacting an existing peer and downloading the active members from that peer.
 This would allow for chats where anyone in the chat can act like a gateway by publicizing their IP address.
 Alternatively, one could set up chats that only permit entry if the new user knows an existing member.
 * Optimize the piece sizes to find the most efficient balance between smaller pieces and fewer packets to download messages quickly.
+* Create timeouts to resend packets in case they are lost over UDP.

+## Problems Encountered

+One issue we discovered at the last moment and had difficulty debugging was the IP addresses.
+At first the peer's IP addresses were as seen by the server, but this didn't work when the client and server were run on the same machine.
+Then we used `InetAddress.getLocalHost()` which worked for Mac but not for Linux clients on different machines.
+Then we looked in Network Interfaces table, but on the zoo the result was an unusable VM address.
+Finally we openned up a TCP connection to google.com in order to find the public IP of a client.

+A bug that only showed up when sending multiple messages simultaneously involved not freeing up unchoke slots.
+Another much more difficult problem also involved unchoke slots.
+Originally data was transmitted over TCP synchronously, and despite lots of synchronization we were unable to stop a peer from requesting after it had been choked, and the refused TCP connection threw exceptions.
+To solve this problem we transitioned completely to UDP for sending data.